 In late 2011, I was walking through rainforest in the hills above Chiang Dao in northern Thailand with about a hundred twelve-year-old children and a handful of teachers.
 The forest was quiet, apart from the whooping and chattering of kids happy to be away with their friends for a few days.
-The guide had told us that there were still a handful of wild tigers in this region.
-But the tigers were lying low, like everything else with a sense of hearing.
+The guide had told us that there were still a few wild tigers in this region.
+But the kids weren’t going to see any wildlife, making the amount of noise they were.

 Arriving at the school three years earlier, I’d been impressed by the splendid atrium in the arts building, four stories high and hung with thirty-foot banners, created by students, depicting polar bears huddled on shrinking ice-floes, sweating penguins and other victims of global warming and the melting ice-caps.
 Global warming was everywhere in the science and humanities curricula and in the service and action programmes.

-Around that time – 2007 – I’d come across Martin Durkin’s 2005 documentary, The Great Global Warming Swindle, and my interest was piqued by seeing top level scientists of long pedigree – people like Richard Lintzen, one of the founders of the young discipline of climatology – dismantling the whole theory.
-I started reading everything I could on the subject, unravelling the dubious epistemology of catastrophic, anthropogenic climate change theory.
+Around that time – 2007 or 8 – I’d come across Martin Durkin’s 2005 documentary, The Great Global Warming Swindle, and my interest was piqued by seeing top level scientists of long pedigree – people like Richard Lindzen, one of the founders of the still-young discipline of climatology – dismantling the whole theory.
+I started reading everything I could on the subject, unravelling the dubious epistemology of catastrophic, anthropogenic global warming theory.

 There was talk, though, I heard; word got around.
-No one wanted to discuss the subject with me actually in the room.
+But no one wanted to discuss the subject with me actually in the room.
 “Just don’t get him started,” was the general advice.
-I also become gradually aware of a subtle progressive ganging-up on me within my department – as the only straight white male in the department, which consisted otherwise of women and one (extremely popular) gay man, I was the one getting stereotyped.
-If I had such strange ‘right-wing’ beliefs about the effects of atmospheric carbon-dioxide, who knows, perhaps I also had a hidden contempt for women and homosexuals.
+I also become gradually aware of a subtle progressive ganging-up on me – as the only straight white male in my department, which consisted otherwise of women and one (extremely popular) gay man, I was the one getting stereotyped.
+If I had such strange ‘right-wing’ beliefs about the effects of atmospheric carbon dioxide, who knows, perhaps I also had a hidden contempt for women and homosexuals.
 And if I was this wrong about environmental issues, it could be assumed that my views on everything else, from ways to structure a literature course to the application of marking criteria, were suspect.

 But during that trek through the forest, an interesting thing started happening.
 I was walking at the back of the straggling, elongated file of children and teachers, talking intently with one of my colleagues, a polymath who taught history as well as mathematics and physics.
-The wide-ranging discussions I could get into with Mick were for me the highlight of the annual trip.
+The wide-ranging discussions I always got into with Mick were for me the highlight of the annual trip.

 As we walked and talked, a girl came back from further ahead in the line and asked me, ‘Is it true you don’t believe in global warming?’

-When I’d finished, she looked at me happily and said, ‘Thanks!’ before running forward to rejoin her her friends and share the good news that the world was not ending.
+When I’d finished, she smiled at me happily and said, ‘Thanks!’ before running forward to rejoin her friends and share the good news that the world was not ending.

 And then another kid came and asked me the same question, intrigued by this new thing in his world, and the same thing happened again.
 During the afternoon, one by one, at least half a dozen of these twelve-year-olds came to ask me ‘Is it true?
-I’ve heard you don’t believe in global warming?’ and all responded by listening and answering my questions, and then scampering off to tell their friends.
+I’ve heard you don’t believe in global warming?’ and all listened and then scampered off to tell their friends.
 None of them seemed upset to learn that everything they’d been told about this was wrong.
 They were just happy and relieved to be told it wasn’t true.
 One girl told me that her sister had been crying herself to sleep every night about the world coming to an end in 2012.
-She couldn’t wait to tell her about this, because her sister was conflating these two things, the 2012 prophecy and all the depressing global warming stuff.
+She couldn’t wait to tell her about this, because her sister was mixing these two things together in her mind, the 2012 prophecy and all the depressing global warming stuff.
 Each belief was reinforcing the other; she thought this would help.

 Imagine how it must feel as a child to be told over and over and over again that you’ve arrived too late and the party’s over.
-All these kids had all been exposed to disturbing propaganda animations about humans being a disease on the earth, which was running a fever to get rid of us all, or websites where they could calculate their carbon footprint and work out the age at which they would have used up their share of the earth’s resources.
+All these kids had all been exposed to disturbing propaganda animations about humans being a disease on the earth, which was running a fever to get rid of us all, or websites where they could calculate their carbon footprint and work out the age at which they would have used up their share of the earth’s resources and should in all conscience kill themselves.
 Many had been profoundly affected.
 Now imagine how it feels to be told that it’s all nonsense.
 The cancer is gone, and you’re still here, a free expression of the will of this planet if you did but know it.

-The answer I had at that time, and which I would have given to any of those kids if they’d asked me, would be primarily to take the world into a planetary regime.
-Global problems require global solutions.
-A global tax to fund a global government.
+The answer I had at that time, and which I would have given to any of those kids if they’d asked me, would be primarily political: to take the world into a planetary regime.
+Global problems require global solutions — or rather, a global solution requires global problems.
+A global tax funds a global government.
 And, of course, a good deal of personal enrichment along the way through the setting up of a whole new market under cap-and-trade regulations.

 Not wrong, but not right enough.

-She cocked a gardener’s eye towards the sky, and said, “I don’t know – but something’s happening.”
+She cocked a gardener’s eye towards the sky, and said, “I don’t know — something’s happening.”

 And she was right.